 Interdisciplinary Studies (B.A. or BS) may be completed fully online, although not all elective options or program prerequisites may be offered online.
 Newly admitted students choosing to complete this program exclusively via UCF online classes may enroll with a reduction in campus-based fees.

 - Students who change degree programs and select this major must adopt the most current catalog.

 - Students must have declared an Interdisciplinary Studies major at least two semesters before graduation.

 - Research, Internship, and Independent study credit cannot be used in this major without prior approval from Interdisciplinary Studies.
-Meet with an Interdisciplinary Studies advisor for additional information.
+Meet with a college advisor for additional information.

 - Co-op credit cannot be used in this major.

 - Students must earn at least a “C” (2.0) in each core and restricted elective course.

 - Students must consult with a college adviser to enter the program.